typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 );
 ```

 The PG_NET function that will deploy the edge function must be wrapped in a PG/plSQL function so that function information can be logged before deployment.
+It can be broken down into a 4-step process:

+1. Create a new entry in the *edge_function_tracker* table.
+2. Gather required information for identifying unsynced rows.
+3. Send an edge function request with a payload containing necessary details.
+4. Record metadata associated with the edge deployment.

 #### Wrapper Function for Deploying/Tracking Edge Deployments